3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;C   C/B Am    G             Dm          Am
 &nbsp;All my dreams pass before my eyes are curiosity.
 &nbsp;<span class="magentaDom">D</span>   G       Am    <span class="magentaDom">D</span>             G          Am
-&nbsp;Dust in the wind, all we are is dust in the wind.
+&nbsp;Dust In The Wind, all we are is Dust In The Wind.

 &nbsp;C/B: x20010